rneilson/rnr.js/README.md

 `children`
 Read-only getter; array of this Reactor's current children (returns new array when accessed).

+`pending`
+Read-only getter; `true` if this Reactor is waiting for a thenable to be resolved/rejected, `false` otherwise.

 ### Reactor methods

 `on(updatefn, errorfn, cancelfn)`